 Will my gas fire or gas heater work using any type of gas?

-The extraction of natural gas in the Netherlands is under discussion.
-New alternatives for our Dutch natural gas are increasingly being sought.
-Demand is increasing, while production in the Netherlands is decreasing.
-To continue meeting demand, gas will need to be imported from abroad.
+The extraction of natural gas in the UK, including fracking, is under discussion.
+New alternatives for UK natural gas are increasingly being sought.
+Demand is increasing, while production in the UK is decreasing.
+In the meantime, to continue meeting demand, gas will need to be imported from abroad.

 Well prepared for alternative gas compositions